• Skip to main content

 • Add water to a stock pot.

-• Place the cinnamon stick and piloncillo cone in the pot.
+• Place the cinnamon sticks and piloncillo cone in the pot.

 • Bring to a boil.